-Maggie (the rescue dog) and I are hitting the road to reinvention in the winter of 2017-18., after summing on Long Island.
+Maggie (the rescue dog) and I are returning to the road to reinvention in the winter of 2017-18., after summing on Long Island.
 We plan to follow the sun and stay in warm climates where temperatures are above 55 degrees.
-Point of interest are National and State Parks, play the 100 best golf courses, and visit friends and family in the Lower 48, aka Continental U.S.
+Point of interest are National and State Parks, the 100 best public golf courses, and visit friends and family in the Lower 48, aka Continental U.S.

 Four years in Carson City, Nevada I enjoyed exploring the Sierra Nevada Mountains from 1995-99.
 I learned to play golf there, and became addicted.
-I moved again and recreated myself to a Washington D.C., becoming a lobbyist on Capitol Hill in 1999 for the Service Employees International Union (SEIU).
+I moved again and recreated myself again in Washington D.C., becoming a lobbyist on Capitol Hill in 1999 for the Service Employees International Union (SEIU).

 17 years of walking the halls of the U.S. Capitol talking to Members of Congress advocating for workers on behalf of unions, I saw our Democracy up close and personal.
-The money and the gerrymandering of Congressional Districts have corupted our government.
+The money and the gerrymandering of congressional districts have corrupted our government.
 I couldn’t stand it anymore.
 In June 2016, I sold my 3 story row house on Capitol Hill, got rid of all my furniture and possessions.
 Except for a 5 ft storage in Florida, but I need to get rid of that stuff too, someday.

 Growing up in CA, my fondest memories are of my Mom renting a tear drop trailer, piling the family in the station wagon and heading to the Sierra Nevada Mountains, a National or State Parks.
 I am reverting to my childhood.